Sonora, Texas Comfort Inn Hotel

-Comfort Inn in Sonora, Texas is located on Interstate 10 at Sonora, halfway between Houston and El Paso on the western edge of Texas HIll Country.
+Comfort Inn in Sonora, Texas is located on Interstate 10 at Sonora, halfway between Houston and El Paso on the western edge of Texas Hills Country.
 The hotel has easy access to the I-10.
-A few restaurants, convenience markets and gas stations close by.
+A few restaurants, convenience markets, and gas stations are close by.
 It’s also a two-story, 100% non-smoking hotel with exterior corridors; guest rooms open to the outside.
 There is no elevator to the second floor.
 Designated accessible parking is available, 2-3 spaces by the main entrance and also outside the door to the accessible room(s).
 No valet.

-Lobby: Covered front entrance.
+Covered front entrance.
 Entrance doors are not automatic.
-Floor is tile.
-Front desk is lowered on one end for wheelchair access.
-There is an accessible restroom in the lobby.Amenities: Free wifi.
-Full hot breakfast included with room, served in dining area in lobby.
-Outdoor pool (seasonal) did not show a lift but it could be stored for winter.
-There is a computer with printer in the lobby for guests’ use.
-There is a fitness room with free weights but it is small, space is tight.
+The floor is tile.
+The front desk is lowered on one end for wheelchair access.
+There is an accessible restroom in the lobby.
+Amenities: Free wifi.
+Full hot breakfast included with room served in the dining area in the lobby.
+The outdoor pool (seasonal) did not show a lift but it could be stored for winter.
+There is a computer with a printer in the lobby for guests’ use.
+There is a fitness room with free weights but it is small, and space is tight.
 They advertise a guest laundry but I did not check it.

-Jeannette Seitz (25 Posts)
+Avatar photo Jeannette Seitz (25 Posts)

 Jeannette has used a manual wheelchair for mobility since an automobile accident in the early 80's.
 She spent many years working as an advocate for people with disabilities; promoting the passage of the Americans With Disabilities Act, serving as Miss Wheelchair Virginia, and writing the grant to found an independent living center where she was elected Chairman of the Board and implemented an advocacy training program.
 Now semi-retired, she enjoys traveling with her husband, riding her handcycle, and having more time to spend on photography and art.